zangston/CS-3710-pa1-xfuzz/README.md

 There are two ways that you can test xfuzz: interactively, and with `pytest`.
-In either case, you will want to install the dependencies in `test.requirements.txt`, which you can do with
+In either case, you will want to install the dependencies in `dev.requirements.txt`, which you can do with

 ```
-$ pip install -r test.requirements.txt
+$ pip install -r dev.requirements.txt
 ```

 ### Interactive testing

-After installing the dependencies in `test.requirements.txt`, you can run a test server for `xfuzz` locally by running the following command:
+After installing the dependencies in `dev.requirements.txt`, you can run a test server for `xfuzz` locally by running the following command:

 ```